tkmd94/DICOM_RENAMER/README_en.md

 * **Filename Generation and Renaming**:
   * Generates new filenames based on the metadata of DICOM files.
   * For Modality "RTPLAN", creates a new filename using RTPlanLabel.
   * For Modality "RTDOSE", explores related RTPLAN files to obtain the appropriate RTPlanLabel and generates the filename.
+The folder structure searched is specialized for SunNuClear software.
   * Renames files with the newly generated filenames.
-  * Specialized for the folder hierarchy structure of SunNuClear software.

 # Demo